anadynamics/anadynamics.github.io/docs/flexibility.md

 ```

 The only change with respect to the LBPs configuration files is the input vectors format (`NDD_modes_format` option),
-now set to `column` since these are not Amber PCA vectors, but NMA vectors in a file where each column represents a vector.
+now set to `column` since these are not Amber PCA vectors, but NMA vectors in a file where each column represents a normal mode.

-The files with the vectors for each structure are called **modes_lc8** and **modes_tctex**.
+The files with the NMA vectors for each structure are called **modes_lc8** and **modes_tctex**.
-We also have the files with the frequencies (**frequencies_lc8** and **modes_tctex**).
+We also have the files with the frequencies for each structure: **frequencies_lc8** and **frequencies_tctex**.
 This frequency files must have a
 single column with a single frequency at each row and a fixed column width.
-There should also be one frequency for each vector and if not, ANA will let you know and cancel the run.
+There should also be one frequency per vector, otherwise ANA will let you know and cancel the run.

 The execution lines are inside the **./step_1.sh** file: